-- the Supervisory Panel/RSPB/examiners did not follow the University's procedures, which led to the student being disadvantaged; - c. there is evidence of prejudice and/or bias or the appearance of prejudice and/or bias during the Supervisory Panel/RSPB/examination process. - 2.10.
-The following are not considered legitimate grounds for appeal, and any appeals based exclusively on one or more of these grounds will be rejected automatically: - a.
-Prior informal assessments of the student's work by the supervisor or another member of staff; - b. the retrospective reporting of extenuating circumstances which a student might reasonably have been expected to disclose in advance of the RSPB/examination; - c. concerns relating to the inadequacy of supervision or other arrangements during the period of study.
-Students should raise such complaints in writing, normally before the RSPB/examination, under the Student Concerns and Complaints Procedures (or equivalent for Partner Institutions); - d. appeals against academic judgement.
+- 2.9.
+Students may submit an appeal on the following grounds: - There is new evidence, which for good reason was not previously available to the RSPB/examiners, which might have materially affected the outcome; - b) the Supervisory Panel/RSPB/examiners did not follow the University's procedures, which led to the student being disadvantaged; - c) there is evidence of prejudice and/or bias or the appearance of prejudice and/or bias during the Supervisory Panel/RSPB/examination process. - 2.10.
+The following are not considered legitimate grounds for appeal, and any appeals based exclusively on one or more of these grounds will be rejected automatically: - a) Prior informal assessments of the student's work by the supervisor or another member of staff; - the retrospective reporting of extenuating circumstances which a student might reasonably have been expected to disclose in advance of the RSPB/examination;

+- c) concerns relating to the inadequacy of supervision or other arrangements during the period of study.
+Students should raise such complaints in writing, normally before the RSPB/examination, under the Student Concerns and Complaints Procedures (or equivalent for Partner Institutions); - d) appeals against academic judgement.
 Coursework and examinations cannot be remarked, except in cases of procedural irregularities.